signalfx/splunk-otel-collector/internal/confmapprovider/discovery/README.md

 [Discovery Receiver](../../receiver/discoveryreceiver/README.md) instance to receive discovery events from all successfully started observers.
 1. Wait 10s or the configured `SPLUNK_DISCOVERY_DURATION` environment variable [`time.Duration`](https://pkg.go.dev/time#ParseDuration).
-1. Embed any receiver instances' configs resulting in a `discovery.status` of `successful` inside a `receiver_creator/discovery` receiver's configuration to be passed to the final Collector service config (or outputted w/ `--dry-run`).
+1. Embed any receiver instances' configs resulting in a `discovery.status` of `successful` inside a `receiver_creator/discovery` receiver's configuration to be passed to the final Collector service config in a new or existing `service::pipelines::metrics::receivers` sequence (or outputted w/ `--dry-run`).
+Any required observers will be added to `service::extensions`.
 1. Log any receiver resulting in a `discovery.status` of `partial` with the configured guidance for setting any relevant discovery properties.
 1. Stop all temporary components before continuing on to the actual Collector service (or exiting early with `--dry-run`).